0v3rride/0v3rride.github.io/Posts/vulninridenum.md

   * If alcohol was present during development ;)

 ## Python's Risky Subprocess Module
 Python is a fantastic language.
-It's one of my favorites along side PowerShell, C# and some others.
-However, like all computer languages it doesn't come without it's flaws or dangerous functions and methods.
+It's one of my favorites alongside PowerShell, C# and some others.
+However, like all computer languages, it doesn't come without its flaws or dangerous functions and methods.
 You can read more about some of those dangerous functions and methods in the below links:
  1. [Dangerous Python Functions Part 1](https://www.kevinlondon.com/2015/07/26/dangerous-python-functions.html)
  2. [Dangerous Python Functions Part 2](https://www.kevinlondon.com/2015/08/15/dangerous-python-functions-pt2.html)
  3. [OpenStack: Use Subprocess Securely](https://security.openstack.org/guidelines/dg_use-subprocess-securely.html)